-Monty’s Answer: Hello Kirsten, Monty can only find an agent for a homebuyer or seller.
+Monty’s Answer: Hello Robert, Monty can only find an agent for a homebuyer or seller.
 Here is some advice on finding that rental agent and more.
 Be careful how to get started because based on years of personal and anecdotal experience, many of these rental arrangements do not go well.
 These 5 tips will increase the likelihood of a good experience.

 1. A pre-lease group counseling session.